hammerlab/ketrew/src/doc/The_Configuration_File.md

       `<name> <token> <optional comments ...>`).
 - `command_pipe`: if set this asks the server to listen on a named pipe for control commands (*highly recommended*).
-- `daemonize`: if `true`, ask the server to detach from current terminal.
+- `daemonize`: if `true`, ask the server to detach from the current terminal; if you use this option it is required to provide absolute paths for all other parameters requiring paths (daemonization changes theprocess directory to `/`).
 - `log_path`: if set together with `daemonize`, ask the server to redirect logs to this path (if not set logs go to `/dev/null`).
 - `return_error_messages`: if `true`, the server will return real error messages